 - Willing and able to provide written informed consent.

-- Histologically confirmed locally advanced melanoma (pembrolizumab only), locally
+- Histologically confirmed locally advanced melanoma (pembrolizumab only), metastatic

 consent form (ICF).